Skip to main content

 magic search pytorch

-We can include a new channel either from the CLI:
+We can add a new channel for installing PyTorch using the CLI:

-Or manually append it to the existing list:
+Or we can manually append it to the existing list:

 Inspecting the package metadata magic search pytorch will show that it is coming from the official PyTorch channel.